-Documentation will be accepted from a certified, licensed or professional person whose training is commonly accepted for establishing a specific diagnosis.
-The documentation must be on official letterhead and include the following: a statement that classifies the individual as disabled; onset, nature, duration and severity of disability; any adverse side effects caused by medication; recommended assistance to accommodate the individual’s disability; and a signature from the diagnosing professional.
-The documentation must be recent enough to describe how the disability affects the individual currently.
-This process will assist DSS in establishing appropriate accommodations.
-Accommodations for a temporary disability are approved for one semester or less, and will be determined after a review of the documentation.
+Documentation will be accepted from a certified, licensed, or professional health care person whose training is commonly accepted for establishing a specific diagnosis.
+The documentation must be on official letterhead and include the following: a statement that classifies the individual's diagnosis; onset, nature, duration, and severity of the temporary disability; any adverse side effects caused by medication; recommended assistance to accommodate the individual’s temporary disability; and a signature from the diagnosing professional.
+The documentation must be recent enough to describe how the disability currently affects the individual.
+This process will assist D2A2 in establishing appropriate accommodations.
+Accommodations for a temporary disability are usually approved for one semester or less and will be determined after a review of the documentation.

-Documentation should be submitted to DSS (in 216 Pratt Hall, Advising & Testing Center), and an appointment should be scheduled to meet with a DSS advisor in order to arrange for and implement appropriate accommodations.
+Documentation should be submitted to D2A2 (216 Pratt Hall), and an appointment should be scheduled to meet with a D2A2 advisor in order to arrange for and implement appropriate temporary accommodations.

 Examples of accommodations that may be available for a temporary arm, hand, or upper extremity injury include:

-If needed, exams can be scheduled with DSS and administered with approved accommodations.
+If needed, exams can be scheduled with the D2A2 office and administered with approved accommodations.

-DSS and the university do NOT provide personal assistance in the form of building-to-building transportation or in getting to and from classes, including the transport of books or other personal items.
-DSS does offer the short-term temporary loan of either an electric or manual wheel-chair (when available, on a first-come first-serve basis) for use while a student is securing their own personal wheelchair or mobility assistive device for longer-term use.
-Wheelchairs and other mobility assistive devices are considered personal devices and are not guaranteed or provided long-term for loan by DSS.
+D2A2 and the university do not provide personal assistance in the form of building-to-building transportation or in getting to and from classes, including the transport of books or other personal items.
+D2A2 can offer the short-term temporary loan of an electric or manual wheelchair, mobility scooter, or knee scooter (when available, on a first-come, first-served basis) for use while a student is working to secure their own mobility assistive device for longer-term use.
+Wheelchairs/scooters and other mobility assistive devices are considered personal devices and are not guaranteed or provided long-term for loan by D2A2.

 Appropriate services for other types of temporary disabilities will be considered on a case-by-case basis, depending on the nature of the injury, medical or psychological/emotional condition, and the information and recommendations contained within the documentation of such.